Michelin Star Restaurants in Andalucia

 Andalucia, with its fabulous, world-renowned gastronomy, and its bountiful and varied natural produce, has its fair share of Michelin-starred restaurants.

-The region has 23 restaurants boasting the highly-coveted recognition from the French gastronomic bible.
-In total, as of the 2023 guide published in November 2022, Andalucian has 19 one-Michelin-starred restaurants, three boasting two stars, and one with three stars - the top accolade.
+The region has 27 restaurants boasting the highly-coveted recognition from the French gastronomic bible.
+In total, as of the 2024 guide published in November 2023, Andalucian has 23 one-Michelin-starred restaurants, three boasting two stars, and two with three stars - the top accolade.

 The 2020 and 2021 guides featured 18 restaurants: one five-star, three two-star and fourteen one-star.
 The restaurants added to the list in 2020 were two-star Bardal in Ronda and one-star Dama Juana in Jaen and Mantúa in Jerez.

-In the 2019 guide Jerez and Jaén each gained a Michelin-starred restaurant with Lú Cocina y Alma and g>Bagá respectively.
-Both have exciting tasting menus, offering largely local, seasonal produce prepared and presented innovatively as you'd expect. ((News)
+In the 2019 guide Jerez and Jaén each gained a Michelin-starred restaurant with Lú Cocina y Alma and Bagá respectively.
+Both have exciting tasting menus, offering largely local, seasonal produce prepared and presented innovatively as you'd expect.
+(News)

 Interestingly, a large number of these restaurants are located close to the sea – in Malaga, Marbella, Fuengirola, the Almeria coast, Cadiz, Jerez and Huelva.